Nevada County Beekeepers Association

 Soroptimist International of

-Items for Club News should focus on meetings, upcoming projects and special awards; be no longer than 150 words; be typed, if possible; and must be received by The Union by 5 p.m. five working days prior to publication.
-Call Janet Lee at 477-4203 for information.
+Items should focus on meetings, upcoming projects and special awards; be no longer than 150 words; typed; and be received by The Union by 5 p.m., five working days prior to publication.

 Support Local Journalism